-Although the automatic stay has suspended demands on the Debtors' cash to pay prepetition claims, the Debtors have still needed to use cash to pay for post-petition expenses necessary to preserve the PD-1 Assets until the Sale is closed.
-The Bankruptcy Code permits a debtor to use cash, deposit accounts and other liquid assets that are subject to a creditor's lien only with the secured creditor's permission or an order of the bankruptcy court.
+Although the automatic stay has suspended demands on the Debtors' cash to pay prepetition claims, the Debtors have still needed to use cash to pay for post-petition expenses necessary to preserve the PD-1 Assets until the Plan is consummated.
+The Bankruptcy Code permits a debtor to use cash, deposit accounts and other liquid assets that are subject to a creditor's lien only with the secured creditor's permission or an order of the Bankruptcy Court.
 Typically such agreement or order can be obtained only by providing the secured creditor with what is called "adequate protection" - essentially, reasonable assurance that the value of its collateral position will not decline because the debtor's use of cash collateral.

 The Noteholders are the only creditors that have asserted an interest in the Debtors' cash collateral.
 The Debtors assert that the cash collateral is free of liens because the Debtors' cash is attributable to proceeds from sale of the TIM-3 assets, on which the Noteholders released their lien.
-On January 29, 2018 the Debtors filed their Motion for Entry of Interim and Final Orders Authorizing Use of Cash Collateral [Docket No. 9], requesting that the bankruptcy court allow them to use cash collateral.
-Through the Collateral Agent, the Noteholders assented to the Debtors' interim use of cash collateral and the bankruptcy court entered an interim order on February 6, 2018.
-The Debtors proposed [and following a final hearing on February 16, 2018, the bankruptcy court entered a final order] which allowed the Debtors to use cash collateral on substantially the following terms:
+On January 29, 2018 the Debtors filed their Motion for Entry of Interim and Final Orders Authorizing Use of Cash Collateral [Docket No. 9], requesting that the Bankruptcy Court allow them to use cash collateral.
+Through the Collateral Agent, the Noteholders assented to the Debtors' interim use of cash collateral and the Bankruptcy Court entered an interim orders on February 6 and 16, 2018.
+The Debtors proposed, and following a final hearing on February 23, 2018, the Bankruptcy Court entered a final order which allowed the Debtors to use cash collateral on the following terms:

-- The Debtors' may use cash collateral in accordance with an agreed Budget, for a time period through April [], 2018. - The Debtors are required to provide monthly reports comparing their actual performance to the Budget. - The Debtors are providing adequate protection to the Noteholders through a replacement lien on postpetition assets to the extent of any diminution in the value of the Noteholders' cash collateral resulting from the Debtors' use thereof, and only if such replacement liens are inadequate, a lien on the Debtors' contingent interest in the \$160,000 deposit paid by XOMA in connection with the Sale. - The liens granted under the cash collateral order will become null and void to the extent that the Noteholders are later determined not to have had a lien on cash collateral.
+- The Debtors' may use cash collateral in accordance with an agreed Budget, for a time period through April 27, 2018. - The Debtors are required to provide monthly reports comparing their actual performance to the Budget. - The Debtors are providing adequate protection to the Noteholders through a replacement lien on postpetition assets to the extent of any diminution in the value of the Noteholders' cash collateral resulting from the Debtors' use thereof, and only if such replacement liens are inadequate, a lien on the Debtors' contingent interest in the \$160,000 deposit toward purchase of the PD-1 Assets, as described immediately below.

-C. Sale of EBHI's PD-1 Assets to XOMA
+C. Motion to Sell PD-1 Assets to XOMA